Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Conclusion

 \end{enumerate}

-We would like to thank Matt Nicholl for his insightful discussions on generating bolometric luminosity, and Griffin Hosseinzadeh for his help with the LCO photometry pipeline setup.
+We thank the anonymous referee for helpful comments that improved this manuscript.
+We are grateful to Matt Nicholl for his insightful discussions on generating bolometric luminosity, and Griffin Hosseinzadeh for his help with the LCO photometry pipeline setup.
+We thank Maria Niculescu-Duvaz and Roger Wesson for their help with setting up DAMOCLES.
 This research is based in part on observations obtained at the international Gemini Observatory, a program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation (NSF), on behalf of the Gemini Observatory partnership: the NSF (United States), National Research Council (Canada), Agencia Nacional de Investigación y Desarrollo (Chile), Ministerio de Ciencia, Tecnología e Innovación (Argentina), Ministério da Ciência, Tecnologia, Inovações e Comunicações (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
-A.P.R., J.R., and S.P. are in part supported by the NASA ADAP grant (80NSSC20K0449) for the study of SN dust.
+A.P.R. and J.R. are in part supported by the NASA ADAP grant (80NSSC20K0449) for the study of SN dust.
 S.C.Y. and S.H.P. are supported by the National Research Foundation of Korea (NRF) grant (NRF-2019R1A2C2010885).
-This work makes use of observations from the Las Cumbres Observatory global telescope network.
-The LCO team is supported by NSF grants AST-1911225 and AST-1911151.
-Research by S.V. and Y.D. is supported by NSF grant AST-2008108.
-R.K.T. is supported by the ÚNKP-22-4 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund, and the NKFIH/OTKA FK-134432 grant of the National Research, Development and Innovation (NRDI) Office of Hungary.
-S.B. is supported by grant RSF 19-12-00229 for the development of STELLA code and by RFBR 21-52-12032 in the studies of SNIc.
-A.V.F. was supported by the Christopher R. Redlich Fund and numerous individual donors.
+Gemini telescope time is partly awarded by K-GMT of the Korea Astronomy and Space Science Institute (KASI).